scttnlsn/backbone.io/README.md

         }
     };

-And use your custom backend like so:
+One can then use the custom backend like so:

     backboneio.listen(app, { mybackend: MyBackend });

 The default backend included with Backbone.IO is meant to be an example and simply stores all models in memory with no sort of persistence mechanism.
 Don't use it!